Thailand PDPA Summary: What Businesses Need to Know

-Viewed as Thailand’s groundbreaking data protection regulation, the enforcement of the PDPA’s crucial provisions that are focused on the collection, use, and sharing of personal information will commence on May 28, 2020.
+Viewed as Thailand’s groundbreaking data protection regulation, the enforcement of the PDPA’s crucial provisions that are focused on the collection, use, and sharing of personal information has been postponed to commence on 1 June 2021.

-The key principals and requirements of Thailand’s PDPA are adapted from the GDPR.
+The key principles and requirements of Thailand’s PDPA are adapted from the GDPR (Check out the key differences between PDPA and GDPR).
 Nonetheless, it is important for businesses operating in Thailand or handling data of Thai residents to acquaint themselves with this regulation with the compliance deadline fast approaching.

 What is PDPA?